 If you’ve ever wanted to make a difference in a career you’re passionate about, you can with us.
 It’s your time.

 Charles Sturt’s wide range of courses will give you the skills and industry knowledge you need to be the change you want to see in the world.
 We’ll also help you to get ready for uni life and get your study skills in tip-top shape.

 And because more Charles Sturt grads get jobs faster than grads from any other university in Australia*, you’ll be able to realise your dream, get qualified and land a job you’ll love really soon!
-Contact us so we can help you get the ball rolling!
+Find out how we can help – contact us and let’s get the ball rolling!

 *The Good Universities Guide 2018/19

 Come and talk to us about your career change at Open Day